-Though I had passed through a few times before, this was the perfect excuse to get to know a new pocket of Paris that I hadn’t properly explored.
+Though I had passed through the Île a few times before, this was the perfect excuse to get to know a pocket of Paris that I hadn’t properly explored.

-The apartment was located right in the center of the Rue Saint-Louis en l’Île, which could not have been more perfect.
-Most of the main restaurants and shops are on this street, and it runs directly through the island — which is, of course, very tiny, so you’re never very far from any of the highlights anyway.
-We were also a five minute walk to Notre Dame in one direction and a ten minute walk to the Hôtel de Ville in the other… so really, you can’t get much more central than that.
+The apartment was located right in the center of the Rue Saint-Louis en l’Île.
+This could not have been more perfect.
+Most of the main restaurants and shops are on this street, and it runs directly through the island.
+The island is, of course, very tiny, so you’re never very far from any of the highlights anyway.
+We were also a five minute walk to Notre Dame in one direction and a ten minute walk to the Hôtel de Ville in the other.
+Really, you can’t get much more central than that.

 The buildings are as quaint and old in this neighborhood as you’d expect, which obviously meant no lifts.
 It was an easy walk up to the third floor when we checked in because we had a very helpful new friend named Amine there to check us in and assist.
 The walk down on our last day, however, was less easy, as we were all on our own.
 Still, the views from our little Juliet balcony made it all worthwhile.